TOPSPORTS and Nike Partner to Start the New Chapter of Retail Innovation for the Future

 BEIJING, Jan.
-24, 2022 /PRNewswire/ -- Nike Beijing brand experience store officially opened today.
+24, 2022 /PRNewswire/ -- Nike Beijing brand experience store officially opened on Jan 22.
 Jointly built by Topsports and Nike, it also represents Nike's first Rise retail concept store developed in collaboration with a strategic partner in China.

 As a leading retailer in the sports industry, Topsports boasts of its proven excellence in the efficient retail operation, digital agility generated from over 20 years of operation in China empowered by technologies.
 Topsports has been a strong partner of Nike to inspire consumers into sports through Nike brand, services and products in China, and currently operates across more than 300 cities in China.
 As the first partner to bring to life several Nike retail innovations, Topsports is committed to continually exploring the elevation of Nike's retail experiences.